DARIAEngineering/dcaf_case_management/docs/user_guides/CASE_MANAGERS.md

 #### Creating a new patient

 If a search doesn't find any results, instead of a list of patients, you will get a small form to create a new patient.
-Completing this form will save the patient in DARIA add the patient to your call list.
+Completing this form will save the patient in DARIA and add the patient to your call list.

 DARIA won't let you save a patient unless the phone number is unique.
 Refer to your fund on guidance for how to handle duplicate phone numbers.